beyond88/javascript-learning-101/README.md

 <strong>Eagar:</strong> The Promise callback will execute right away at the constructor level.

 <strong>Lazy:</strong> The Producer function will only trigger after there is a subscription created for that Observable.
 Otherwise, it will stay idle.

+<strong>Runtime execution</strong>
+The ES Promises, once resolved, will queue the callback in the microtask queue.
+That means they will be executed after the current macro task has been completed.

+With Observables, you can fine-tune the runtime execution using schedulers.
+A scheduler controls when a subscription starts and when notifications are delivered.